-- 10. Under the "Living Arrangement/Home" section, Claimant's IPP notes that Claimant's family moved to the WRC catchment area from the San Gabriel/Pomona Regional Center (SGPRC) catchment area in October 2021.
+- 8. In the "Strengths" section of Claimant's November 11, 2021, Individual Program Plan (IPP)," it is noted that Claimant does not use words to communicate; rather she communicates by typing.
 (Ex.
 8, p.
+A28.)
+Claimant must be constantly supervised during her waking hours to prevent injury and harm.
+To emphasize this fact, Claimant's IPP repeats that Claimant "must be closely supervised at all times."
+(Ibid.)
+Under the "Social-Emotional/Recreation/Leisure/Plan Community" section, the IPP states that Claimant struggles with her anxious behavior and will scream uncontrollably when frustrated.
+When out in the community, Claimant will wander away if not closely supervised.
+She also gets distracted and does not pay attention to her surroundings. - 9.
+Under the "Living Arrangement/Home" section, Claimant's IPP notes that Claimant's family moved to the WRC catchment area from the San Gabriel/Pomona Regional Center (SGPRC) catchment area in October 2021.
+(Ex.
+8, p.
 A30.)
-Mother works full time and Claimant's other mother is a homemaker and stays home with Claimant and his sister.
+Claimant's Mother works full-time and her other parent is a homemaker and stays home with Claimant and her brother.
 Claimant's parents noted that Claimant was previously approved for 87 hours per month of specialized supervision hours provided by Aveanne Healthcare (Aveanne).
 Claimant's service coordinator provided Claimant's parents with an after-school care application, which, once completed, was presented to WRC's Purchase of Service committee.
-Claimant's request was denied because the family did not meet the eligibility requirements as stated in WRC's Service Standard on Day Care, because one of his parents does not work and is present in the home. - 11.
-Claimant's IPP notes that a desired outcome is for Claimant to continue to live at home in a loving and supportive environment.
-Part of the plan to reach the desired outcome was for WRC to fund 87 hours per month of specialized supervision hours from October 1, 2021, to February 28, 2022. - 12.
+Claimant's request was denied because the family did not meet the eligibility requirements as stated in WRC's Service Standard on Day Care, because one of her parents does not work and is present in the home.

+- 10. Claimant's IPP notes that a desired outcome is for Claimant to continue to live at home in a loving and supportive environment.
+Part of the plan to reach the desired outcome was for WRC to fund 87 hours per month of specialized supervision hours from October 1, 2021, to February 28, 2022. - 11.
 WRC prepared an IPP Progress Report dated March 22, 2022.
 The IPP planning team reviewed Claimant's November 11, 2021, IPP and amended the IPP to include a re-authorization of 87 hours per month of specialized supervision provided by Aveanne from October 1, 2021, to May 31, 2022.
-The IPP Progress Report notes that the services have been denied, but the services were being provided pending Claimant's appeal.

-13. On July 14, 2022, WRC re-authorized 42 hours of respite services per month to be provided by Aveanne from July 1, 2022, to April 30, 2023.
-On July 28, 2022, WRC also re-authorized 87 hours per month of specialized supervision provided by Aveanne from July 1, 2022, to August 31, 2022.
+The IPP Progress Report notes that the services have been denied, but the services were being provided pending Claimant's appeal. - 12.
+On July 28, 2022, WRC re-authorized 87 hours per month of specialized supervision provided by Aveanne from July 1, 2022, to August 31, 2022.
+WRC also reauthorized 35 hours of respite services per month provided by Aveanne from March 1, 2022, to April 30, 2023.